SolidRusT/srt-inference-perf/README.md

-# vLLM Performance Tester
+# srt-inference-perf

 ## Overview

-vLLM Performance Tester is a tool designed to measure the performance of vLLM API endpoints.
-This app reads user-defined questions from a JSON or YAML file, queries multiple vLLM API endpoints, and generates performance metrics for comparison.
+srt-inference-perf is a tool designed to measure the performance of any OpenAI-compatible completions endpoint, including vLLM, Hugging Face TGI, LLama.CPP Server, and more.
+This app reads user-defined questions from a JSON or YAML file, queries multiple endpoints, and generates performance metrics for comparison.
 The primary objective is to help AI teams tune API configuration parameters for optimal performance.

 ## Features

 - Reads questions from a JSON or YAML file
-- Queries multiple vLLM API endpoints
+- Queries multiple OpenAI-compatible completions endpoints
 - Measures response time, error rate, and other relevant metrics
 - Supports parallel testing across multiple endpoints
 - Generates a performance report